Piano Brands Of The World:

 Today, Steinway still produces pianos in both New York and Germany, with the New York factory supplying North, Central, and South America, and the German factory supplying the rest of the world.
 While Steinway is no longer family-owned and has changed hands several times throughout the last few decades, the company has had stable ownership since 2013 after it was acquired by a New York based private equity firm.
 While pianos from both factories are renowned for their quality, pianos from German factories are often regarded as superior, though there has been a substantial effort in recent years to bring the American factory up to the standard established by it’s German counterpart.

 Steinway also markets and distributes the Boston Piano and Essex Piano lines, a mid and entry-level offering made in Asia by Kawai and Pearl River respectively.
-(Steinway has recently added Samick’s Indonesian factory as a Boston supplier in addition to Kawai Japan, in an attempt to offer lower price points)
+(Steinway has recently added Samick’s Indonesian factory as a Boston supplier in addition to Kawai Japan)

 Steinway’s New York factory produces 6 sizes of grand pianos, ranging from the 5’1 Model S up to the 9’ Model D Concert Grand Piano, and 3 sizes of uprights.
 The Hamburg factory produces the same lineup of grand pianos plus the 7’5” model C, and 2 sizes of uprights.
 The Hamburg Model D is without question the world’s most popular concert grand, though in recent years Steinway has received significant competition on the concert stage from other European manufacturers, as well as Yamaha (CF series) and Kawai (Shigeru).
 New York made grand and upright pianos are available in a variety of finishes.